bull313/Musika/README.md

 *   Layer music segments on top of each other to create harmonies
 *   Write comments in the code to make developer/composer notes
 *   Import other Musika files to utilize their patterns/music in a file (custom or from standard library)

+## Compiler Binary Use
+Use "compiler.exe" in a command line in order to use the compiler by itself.
+The binary receives 1 or 2 arguments
+* Name of file to compile
+* -d flag for double compilation (optional)

+Be sure to specify the file extension in the file argument!
+This will be the file to compile.
+If the file is of extension ".ka", the binary will convert the text in that file into a note sheet binary.
+This binary will be stored in the same directory with the same file name and a ".mkc" file extension.
+All files specified as arguments are assumed to be in the same directory.

+If a note sheet is passed in as an argument (".mkc" file extension), the compiler binary will convert that note sheet into an audible ".wav" file.
+It will store this file in the same directory with the same name and an extension of ".wav".
+This wav file can be played in any ".wav" audio player.

+The "-d" flag can be added before or after the file argument.
+This can only be used for ".ka" files.
+If this flag is set, the specified file will first be converted into a ".mkc" note sheet binary, and that binary will then immediately be converted into an audible ".wav" file (both files will be available after the operation).
+This essentially combines the two compilation steps into one.

 ## Musika Programming Guide